 Evidence of learning will be used to build a picture of an individual child's progress over time.
-This will include completed challenges as well as adult directed learning activities which will take place in small groups, whole class or 1:1 sessions.
+This will include independent challenges, as well as adult directed learning activities which may take place in small groups, whole class or 1:1 sessions.
 Evidence will be collected in the following formats, in line with our marking and feedback expectations and will consist of:

-- → Written evidence of children's individual work, which could be an adult led or independently completed on paper format.
-This will be collected in books.
-Each child will have a writing, maths and science book, along with a Foundation Subject/ Topic scrapbook. - → Videos and photos, which will show active learning across all subject areas.
-These will be collected to evidence knowledge or skills and will be saved onto Google Drive. - → Whole class assessment sheets, which will assess the skills and knowledge taught in specific lessons and will show class overview of individuals achievement towards these.
+- → Written evidence in their books, on paper or in different formats .
+This will be collated in a range of books to showcase their progress.
+Each child will have individual writing, maths and topic books (such as science, humanities, PSHE, R.E etc). - → Videos and photos, which will show active learning across all subject areas.
+These will be collected to evidence knowledge or skills and will be saved onto Google Drive or pasted in their books. - → Whole class assessment sheets, which will assess the skills and knowledge taught in specific lessons.
+These will be recorded using our triangle assessment codes, ticks or pink and green highlighting to reflect whether a child has met the objective or not.
 These will be stored in the class assessment file.